lagbolt/library/TechServices.md

-FCPL has hundreds of books about lesbians but less than ten about dykes.

 In 2006, Sandy Berman submitted a proposal to the Library of Congressfor a "genderqueer" subject heading (from [B]).
 Now, in 2022, the LoC recognizes "Genderqueer comics", but not genderqueer people, who are classified as "Gender-nonconforming people".